jjlocke2004/active-directory-lab/06-helpdesk-tickets/ticket-03-offboarding.md

 .\ADUserRemove.ps1 -SamAccountName "michael.brown"
 ```

-*I checked that the user was there - normally wouldn't do this mostly just for proof for the script.*
+*I checked that the user was there*

 ![Verifying account is there](images/verifying-account-is-there.png)